bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 Keep in mind that if you don’t do an important type of testing every sprint (say, performance testing), you’ll have to do it sometime.
 Are you going to have some specialized sprint in the future where the only thing you do is performance testing?
-If so, and performance testing is essential to being“done,” you really don’t have a usable product each sprint.
+If so, and performance testing is essential to being"done," you really don’t have a usable product each sprint.
 And even worse, when you actually do the performance testing at a later time and it doesn’t go quite as planned, not only will you discover a critical problem very late in the process, but you will